All Share (J203) = 112 197

 best time to trade forex south africa

-Forex trading in South Africa is convenient due to the country’s time zone, which allows for easy access to global markets.
-The most active time in the Forex market is during the overlap between the London and New York sessions, which falls between 2 pm and 6 pm in South Africa Standard Time.
+• Forex trading in South Africa is convenient due to the country’s time zone, which allows for easy access to global markets.
+The most active time in the Forex market is during the overlap between the London and New York sessions, which falls between 2 pm and 6 pm in South African Standard Time.

-It is recommended for traders in South Africa to focus on markets such as GBP, ZAR, and EUR, as these markets open at 10:00 am, and for USD pairs, traders should begin their trading day around 15:30 when the U.S session opens.
+• It is recommended for traders in South Africa to focus on markets such as GBP, ZAR, and EUR, as these markets open at 10:00 am, and for USD pairs, traders should begin their trading day around 15:30 when the U.S session opens.

-Beyond its tremendous size when considering the volume of trades, one of the most unique aspects of being involved in the forex market is the location.
+• Beyond its tremendous size when considering the volume of trades, one of the most unique aspects of being involved in the forex market is the location.
 Unlike stock exchanges in New York, Tokyo, London, and other cities around the world that have physical locations where trading takes place, the forex market is decentralized.

-This means that forex trading does not take place in one specific place, or through one main authority.
-The entire market is also traded electronically with transactions moving through a variety of global networks facilitated by brokers and liquidity providers.
+• This means that forex trading does not take place in one specific place or through one main authority.
+The entire market is also traded electronically, with transactions moving through a variety of global networks facilitated by brokers and liquidity providers.

 Why Does the Forex Market Trade 24 Hours a Day?